 After germination, thin carrot seedlings (when they’re 2 inches tall) to about 2-3 inches apart.
 For thinning, instead of uprooting the baby plants, cut them using scissors so as not to disturb the roots of adjacent plants.

 To learn from the visuals of the stated steps, check out the tutorial here

 Requirements for Growing Carrots in Containers

 In colder regions, growing carrots in a less sunny position result in slow growth.

-Ensure the prepared soil is more sandy than clayey and has no stones, or else your carrots will be crooked and bent.
+Ensure the prepared soil is more sandy than clayey and has no stones, or your carrots will be crooked and bent.
 The soil should be slightly acidic to slightly alkaline, pH range from 5.5-7.5.
 Ideally, 6-6.8.

 Check the soil moisture level with your finger to see if the medium is drying before watering, and never allow the soil to dry out completely.
 However, refrain from overwatering and waterlogging the pots.

-In the end, when your carrot roots are about to mature (after 3/4 of their mature size), reduce the frequency of watering as too much moisture at maturing stage leads to growth crack in carrots.
+In the end, when your carrot roots are about to mature (after 3/4 of their mature size), reduce the frequency of watering as too much moisture at maturing stage leads to growth cracks in carrots.

 Thinning and Spacing